vitordwb/dotfiles/README.md

 ### Keyboard

-- Text
+- text
-- Disable "Add full stop with double-space"
+- sisable "Add full stop with double-space"
-- Disable "Use smart quotes and dashes"
+- sisable "Use smart quotes and dashes"
-- Use `"` for double quotes
+- use `"` for double quotes
 - use `'` for single quotes

 ![image-removebg-preview (3)](https://github.com/vitordwb/mac.environment/assets/64985648/4fcce15a-86c5-4945-9058-97e486915504)